The James P. Keeter School of Engineering was launched six years ago.

 The comprehensive plan that will take Springfield through the year 2040 is no longer just a theory.
 Forward SGF is a fact, following City Council action on Nov.
 14.

-Newsmakers in the areas of accounting, architecture, banking & finance, communications, education and law.
+Newsmakers in the areas of architecture, banking & finance, health care, insurance, municipal and nonprofit.

 The 38th installment of the annual Salute to Design and Construction Awards Banquet offered a chance for professionals to be recognized for standout projects and career distinctions.

 In the race to open the $40 million, 120,000-square-foot Robert W. Plaster Center for Advanced Manufacturing, faculty and staff from all over Ozarks Technical Community College pitched in.

 The NXYP Top 10 Under 40 range in industry from banking, education and law enforcement to architecture, carpeting and insurance.

 Cassidy Station in Ozark launches with a mercantile next month, followed by additional amenities in 2023.

 A new house for the Missouri State University chapter of the Sigma Chi fraternity is expected to be ready for the next academic year.